info

 What is the craziest idea you want to build with no-code tools one day?

-Things change when you actually start building, so I think that’ll come as I continue to build these ideas.
+Things change once you start building, so I believe the craziest idea will reveal itself as I continue working on these projects.

 What tools are in your day-to-day no-code bundle?

-It depends on what I’m doing, but as Head of Templates at Baserow, you know Baserow is part of my day-to-day stack.
-I actually started using Baserow before I even joined the team, so I was a fan already beforehand.
+It depends on what I’m doing, but as the Head of Templates at Baserow, Baserow is an essential part of my daily stack.
+I was already a fan of Baserow before joining the team.

 Another part of my no-code stack is ClickUp, which I use both personally and professionally.
 With so many things going on at once, I try to keep as much as I can organize there with family, friends, clients, and employees/contractors.

-I have a food voting list on Coda that I share with friends and family whenever we’re trying to decide what to eat.
-It’s a list of about fifty restaurants that we like, and they’re able to jump in and vote.
-I also have some more complex docs built on Coda that leverage buttons and formulas.
+I have a food voting list on Coda that I share with friends and family when we can’t decide what to eat.
+It’s a list of about fifty restaurants, and everyone can vote.
+I also have more complex documents on Coda that utilize buttons and formulas.

-Bubble isn’t yet part of my day-to-day, but it will be once I get more comfortable using the new responsive engine.
+While Bubble is not yet part of my daily routine, it will be once I become more comfortable with the new responsive engine.

-CookieSlayers and No-Code Calendar both run on Softr.
+CookieSlayers and No-Code Calendar are both powered by Softr and Airtable.

-My website hiram.io currently runs on Brizy after having built it on WordPress and then Webflow.
-There was also a time when I was using Carrd very frequently.
+My website, hiram.io, currently runs on Brizy after being built on WordPress and Webflow.
+There was also a time when I frequently used Carrd.

 What do you like about Baserow?

-Even though I’m not a software engineer, I understand the value and importance of open source, and always strive to use open source software whenever possible.
-Open source software ensures longevity, which is important in instilling user confidence about being around for the long haul.
-This is particularly important in the early stages.
+Even though I’m not a software engineer, I understand the value and importance of open-source software.
+I always strive to use open-source software whenever possible.
+Open source ensures longevity, which is crucial for building user confidence in the long run, especially in the early stages.

-This paves the way to being able to self-host Baserow, whether you’re an indie dev or an organization of any size.
-Having control of your data (and being compliant with your users’ data) is something that’ll continue to be at the forefront of global data privacy and security regulations, so Baserow is ahead of the curve here.
+This paves the way for self-hosting Baserow, whether you’re an indie developer or an organization of any size.
+Having control over your data and complying with global data privacy and security regulations will continue to be essential.
+Baserow is ahead of the curve in this regard.

-The team and culture are also fantastic.
+The team and culture at Baserow are fantastic.
 Everyone is friendly, collaborative, and knowledgeable.
-(The devs in particular are always communicating in code that’s way beyond my body of knowledge.)
-We all trust and lean on each other when necessary.
+(The developers, in particular, communicate in code that surpasses my understanding.)
+We trust and rely on each other when needed.

-We’ve experienced growth spurts in different areas over the past year, and both our team and product reflect that.
+Over the past year, we have experienced growth in various areas, and our team and product reflect that.

 What functionality do you lack the most in Baserow?